Prediction of fluid flow in porous media by sparse observations and physics-informed PointNet: Physics-informed PointNet (PIPN) for Stokes flows in porous media

 We first describe the partial differential equations governing the physics of fluid flow fields in porous media at pore scales.
 The conservation of mass and momentum of an incompressible steady creeping (Stokes) flow of a Newtonian fluid are respectively written as

 where \textbf{\textit{u}} and $p$ indicate respectively the velocity vector and pressure of the fluid with the dynamic viscosity of $\mu$.
 The pore space of a porous medium is denoted by $V$.
 We further show the $x$ and $y$ components of the velocity vector by $u$ and $v$, respectively.
-The permeability ($\mathcal{K}$) of the porous media in the $x$ direction is computed as
+Note that one may alternatively consider the full Navier-Stokes equations (see e.g., \citep{hassanizadeh1987high}).
+The permeability ($\mathcal{K}$) of the porous media in the $x$ direction is computed as \citep{darcy1856fontaines,berg2014permeability,eshghinejadfard2016calculation}

 where $\bar{U}$ is the average $x$ velocity over the entire space of porous media.
-The term of $\Delta p/L$ denotes the applied pressure gradient over the length $L$ in the $x$ direction of the porous media.
+The term of $\Delta p/L$ denotes the applied constant pressure gradient over the length $L$ in the $x$ direction of the porous media.

 Mathematically, our goal is to solve an inverse problem of the Stokes flow using PIPN.
 It can be described as follows: given no slip boundary condition on the wall boundaries and a set of sparse labeled data of the velocity and pressure fields at sensor locations, find the full velocity and pressure fields at inquiry points.
 Moreover, we compute the permeability of the porous media using the predicted velocity fields.